aennaki-bs/DMBApp/DocManagementFrontend/README.md

 ## 🌟 Overview

-DocuVerse Frontend is a sophisticated single-page application (SPA) that provides a complete user interface for document management workflows.
-The application features a modern design system, comprehensive document lifecycle management, and seamless integration with the DocuVerse backend API.
+DMV Frontend is a sophisticated single-page application (SPA) that provides a complete user interface for document management workflows.
+The application features a modern design system, comprehensive document lifecycle management, and seamless integration with the DMV backend API.

 ### Key Capabilities